Jawad18750/portfolio/Docs/QUICK-DEPLOY.md

 If this is your first deployment, make sure:

 1. ✅ GitHub secrets are configured (VPS_HOST, VPS_USER, VPS_SSH_KEY)
-2. ✅ `.env` file exists on server at `/var/www/portfolio/.env`
+2. ✅ `.env` file exists on server at `/var/www/portfolio/.env` with all required variables (SMTP, Turnstile, GTM)
 3. ✅ Server has Node.js, npm, and PM2 installed
-4. ✅ OpenLiteSpeed config is prepared at `/usr/local/lsws/conf/vhosts/abdeljawad.com/vhost.conf.nextjs`
+4. ✅ OpenLiteSpeed is configured to proxy to `localhost:3001` (handled automatically by workflow)

 See `DEPLOYMENT.md` for detailed first-time setup instructions.